- Abbey Plankey2012Technical TheatreSpokane, WA

 Plymouth is small enough to make you feel connected but big enough that you can spread your wings.
 I guess you could say it allows you to be a "big fish in a small pond"...
 But more than that, you can be any fish you want and the faculty and staff embrace and encourage you to showcase your talents and uniqueness in the best and super fun way possible.
 Oh, and the skiing is pretty rad too. .2012

 Owner and voice instructor at the Munton Voice Studio in Stratham, NH.
-Amanda is a frequent recitalist throughout New England and has additional performance experience as a recording artist for various composers and bands including the Grammy nominated Lamb of God, Rik Pfenninger, Red Cloud Revival, and Of Jarring Seeds.
+Amanda is a frequent recitalist throughout New England and has additional performance experience as a recording artist for various composers and bands including the Grammy nominated Lamb of God, Rik Pfenninger, White Moth Black Butterfly, Red Cloud Revival, and Of Jarring Seeds.
+She is a Teaching Lecturer for the Department of Music at the University of New Hampshire.

-If you have the drive to forge a path in the arts, PSU’s MTD faculty will give you the tools you need and help you find the opportunity along the way.2014
+If you have the drive to forge a path in the arts, PSU’s MTD faculty will give you the tools you need and help you find the opportunity along the way.2017

 After graduating from Plymouth State, Amy went on to pursue graduate study at the University of Stirling in Stirling, Scotland.
 She graduated in 2013 with a Master's degree in English.
 Since then, Amy has become her own boss and works as a full-time freelance writer.
 Most of her work involves copywriting for businesses, but she also owns and runs a successful travel blog alongside her husband, Nathan.
 The blog, Two Drifters, focuses on couples travel, relationships, & lifestyle.
 You can follow their adventures here (https://twodrifters.us).
 Amy resides in New Hampshire, but there's no telling what country she'll be jetting off to next.